ProjectBorealis/UEGitPlugin/README.md

 This plugin requires explicit file attributes for `*.umap` and `*.uasset`, rather than other approaches of using wildcards for the content folder (`Content/**`).

-See [our own `.gitattributes`](https://github.com/ProjectBorealis/Base-Project/blob/main/.gitattributes) for an example.
+See [our own `.gitattributes`](https://github.com/ProjectBorealis/PBCore/blob/main/.gitattributes) for an example.

+You may also want to check out [our robust `.gitignore`](https://github.com/ProjectBorealis/PBCore/blob/main/.gitignore) too

 ## Status Branches - Required Code Changes (For Programmers)